meowkaiser/Chicago_Car_Crashes_Project/README.md

 ## Evaluation
 ## Conclusion
-We conclude that Mercedes Benz should...
+We conclude that Mercedes Benz should have software follow the decision tree model, use those recommendations to determine emergency and install “smart” software on cars that use this model.